petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/job-scheduler-framework/using-job-scheduler.md

 **Active**: Activate or deactivate the Job Scheduler Trigger.
 To activate the trigger, you must enter a valid cron expression.
 When active, the Job Scheduler task executes according to the set schedule.
 Deactivating it prevents the Trigger from running.

-**Task Execution ClusterMode**: Determine whether the Job Scheduler task is run on one or all nodes in a clustered environment.
+**Task Execution Cluster Mode**: Determine whether the Job Scheduler task is run on one or all nodes in a clustered environment.

 **Overlap Allowed**: Enable or disable  concurrent execution for the Job Scheduler task.
 When enabled, new task executions are initiated according to the set schedule, regardless of whether a previous execution is still running.